samidabeast/VideoGeni/basics.md

 ## Looping/Indentation

-Python uses indentation to mark off blocks of code.
-While normally indentation is used for human readability, in Python the interpreter actually reads the indentation and determines blocks of code based on this.
+ While normally indentation is solely used for human readability, in Python the interpreter actually reads the indentation and determines blocks of code based on this.
 Basically, an indent functions as a curly brace in Java.
 Also, notice the colon marking the end of the conditional expression.